n4n0GH/0xchan-frontend/README.md

 - [ ] Host interface on IPFS

 ## DONE
+- [x] Re-Scrape content deep to get full threads and be able to simulate the JSON parsing properly in it's entirety before Sergey eats all the big macs
 - [x] Add "force anonymous" setting -> will render all names as "Anonymous"
 - [x] Create 'new thread' input
 - [x] Create 'custom' css input -> store in vuex, place with vue-head (see App.vue)